 Financial instruments owned, at fair value and financial instruments sold, but not yet purchased, at fair value are generally classified as Level 1 of the fair value hierarchy.
-The Company's Level 1 financial instruments, which are valued using quoted market prices as published by exchanges and clearing houses or otherwise broadly distributed in active markets, include active listed options and U.S. government securities which are included in securities - segregated for regulatory purposes and in financial instruments owned and pledged as collateral in the statement of financial condition.
+The Company's Level 1 financial instruments, which are valued using quoted market prices as published by exchanges and clearing houses or otherwise broadly distributed in active markets, include listed stocks, options and U.S. government securities which are included in securities - segregated for regulatory purposes and in financial instruments owned and pledged as collateral in the statement of financial condition.

 Currency forward contracts are valued using broadly distributed bank and broker prices, and are classified as Level 2 of the fair value hierarchy since inputs to their valuation can be generally corroborated by market data.
 Other securities that are not traded in active markets are also classified as Level 2 of the fair value hierarchy.
+Level 3 financial instruments are comprised of securities that have been delisted or otherwise are no longer tradeable in active markets and have been valued by the Company based on internal estimates.